Morning, Tuesday, 8th September 2020

 This conference will examine key issues for the future of food regulation.

-It takes place with the Prime Minister confirming the Government’s position that the UK would reject any regulatory alignment in future trade talks with the EU.
+It takes place with the Prime Minister confirming the Government’s position that the UK would reject any regulatory alignment with the EU in future trade talks.

-- Local regulation and enforcement - including what lessons can be learnt from the implementation of the Food Standards Agency’s (FSA) Regulating our Future programme - aimed at creating a more modern, flexible, and responsive regulatory system - and what more can be done to support local authorities and cater to an evolving and increasingly diverse and innovate sector; and
+They will assess the implementation of the Food Standards Agency’s (FSA) Regulating our Future programme - aimed at creating a more modern, flexible, and responsive regulatory system - and what more can be done to support local authorities and cater to an evolving and increasingly diverse and innovative sector.

 There will be keynote contributions from:

 - Michael Bell, Executive Director, Northern Ireland Food and Drink Association; and

 - Charles Nancarrow, Director, Trade and Regulation, National Audit Office.

 Further confirmed speakers include: Sue Davies, Head of Consumer Protection and Food Policy, Which?; Dr Emily Lydgate, Senior Lecturer, Sussex Law School, University of Sussex and Kate Nicholls, Chief Executive, UKHospitality.

 Rt Hon the Lord Whitty, Member, House of Lords Food, Poverty, Health and Environment Committee has kindly agreed to chair part of this seminar.